General Fund Grants

 Unlike other foundations—who have program officers and trustees making decisions—we use a participatory grantmaking approach.
 Our Grantmaking Committee (GMC) is composed of social justice activists and organizers from across the state, who bring extensive lived and professional experience and represent the geographic and racial diversity of Oregon.
 You can read more about our grantmakers here.

-As a fundraising foundation, it has been difficult for us to both make multi-year grants (which we know most nonprofits desperately need) without decreasing our funding.
-So, currently, we do not have an established process to award multi-year grants, but our Grantmaking Committee may decide to fund an organization for multiple years on a case-by-case basis.
+Currently, we do not have an established process to award multi-year grants, but our Grantmaking Committee may decide to fund an organization for multiple years on a case-by-case basis.

 You can learn more about our Donor in Movement Funds programs here.